johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 When downloading data from CDC wonder, enter in the following:
 1)	Group Results by “State” then “Year”
 2)	Select all 50 states and DC (do not select “All* (The United States)”)
-3)	Select all options listed for Age Group except the “All Ages” optionk, then “All Years”, “All Genders”.
+3)	Select all options listed for Age Group except the “All Ages” option, then “All Years”, “All Genders”.
 “All Races”, and “All Origins”
 4)	Use codes as listed above.
 5)	Choose Export Results, Show Totals, Show Zero Values, and Show Suppressed Values